 Your average coffee drinker who uses store-bought beans doesn't care about (or can't tell) the difference between a one-week and a one-year-old coffee.

-On the other hand, specialty beans are pretty pricey, which makes it safe to assume that they’re generally bought by avid coffee enthusiasts and connoisseurs who are willing to make an investment for that extra punch.
+On the other hand, specialty beans are pretty pricey, so it's safe to assume that they're generally bought by avid coffee enthusiasts and connoisseurs who are willing to make an investment for that extra punch.

 Some of these coffee beans include Geisha coffee beans, which you can learn more about in this article.

-These types of customers are able to detect even the slightest decrease in coffee quality, which is why they won’t be able to enjoy the same beans for more than a few weeks.
+These types of customers can detect even the slightest decrease in coffee quality, which is why they won't be able to enjoy the same beans for more than a few weeks.

 On the other hand, the good news is that a dulled flavor is probably the extent of the downsides you'll get by using expired coffee beans.